Glen

-What is MCP tool?
+What is an MCP tool?

 An MCP tool is a named, schema-described action that an MCP server exposes for a model to call, like creating an issue or running a query; the model invokes it and the server runs the work.